keboola/connection-docs/templates/media-cashflow/media-cashflow.md

 2. **Snowflake SQL** – Then the data will be prepared so it can be sent to the data app.

 3. **Data app deployment**
    - After authorizing at least one data source, click **Configure** in the **Data App** box.
-To do so, you will need to provide your Keboola Token.
+To do so, you will need to provide your Keboola token.
    - Once you enter, **save** the configuration and start using the app.
    - The data app will visualize the campaign spending across various advertising platforms.
 It will display both the total budget and the budget spent per client on different advertising platforms.
 Additionally, the app will provide you with the capability to input or modify budgets for specific clients and choose the advertising platforms to which the specific budget will apply.
    - These changes will be promptly saved to storage and will become accessible for subsequent data refreshes from advertising campaigns.